Wondering how to relocate?

 Avoid the temptation of relocating without first securing a new job to move into.
 At the very least, ensure you’re aware of the employment options open to you in your new area.

-The national unemployment rate might be a healthy 4.4%, but you might still face the financial hardships that come with being without a job for a period.
+You could face the financial hardships that come with being without a job for a period.

 The situation may be more challenging when relocating away from your current employment and social networks, as you will be starting from scratch.

 So, unless you’re moving through reassignment in your current work, talk to your employer about potential employment opportunities in the area you’re moving to.

 The relocation job search can be tough, so the more research you do beforehand the better!

 If you’re moving to another city for your present employer, ask about relocation benefits or other assistance and services they might offer.